-Following an initial review, both the accused student and the complainant may file a written appeal within 10 business days from receipt of the written opinion.
-Receipt is deemed accomplished by personal delivery or two days after the date of mailing.
+Following an initial review, a student found responsible for a violation of the Student Conduct Code may file a written appeal within ten business days from receipt of the written decision.
+Receipt is deemed accomplished by personal delivery or three days after the date of mailing.

 Requests for extension of time will be considered on their merits and will not be granted automatically.

-15.02 Appeals must state one or more of the following criteria as the reason for the appeal:
+Appeals must state one or more of the following criteria as the reason for the appeal:

 15.10 Appropriate Appeals Panel

 The Peer Review Appeal Panel reviews all non-academic appeals except those resulting in sanctions of expulsion, suspension, revocation of degree or revocation of admission, and except for matters of sexual, interpersonal, or protected class misconduct.

 The panel consists of three to five members, including at least one student member, appointed by the Vice President for Student Affairs.
 The Student Affairs Appeal Coordinator or another designee of the Vice President for Student Affairs shall serve as a non-voting advisory member of every appeal panel.
 The recommendations of the Peer Review Appeal Panel may be reviewed and modified by the Vice President for Student Affairs at their sole discretion and, once approved, are final and binding upon all parties.